-He's warmed up crowds for internationally acclaimed poets including John Cooper Clarke and Attila The Stockbroker, as well as DIY punks including TV Smith and The Spook School.
-His backing band THE HIDEOUS TREND was reformed in 2019 after a brief hiatus, now based in Bristol where they made their debut supporting punk legends Subway Sect.
+He's warmed up crowds for internationally acclaimed poets including John Cooper Clarke and Attila The Stockbroker, as well appeared at DIY punk shows with the likes of TV Smith (The Adverts), Vic Godard (Subway Sect) and The Spook School.
+His backing band THE HIDEOUS TREND was reformed in 2019 after a brief hiatus, and are now based in Bristol.
 He's also known in some circles as the South West's worse techno wordsmith MC TEABAG and very occasionally a Russian woman called Ivana.

 Contact him for bookings, commissions and more (send a message to email@example.com, via his facebook page or tweet him).
 If you shout loud enough he may come galloping across the horizon like a tiny hairless horse.
 You can also buy some of his meaningless tat via Uncollective Records.

 YOUTUBE | SOUNDCLOUD | FACEBOOK | TWITTER | INSTAGRAM